gitlabhq/gitlabhq/doc/ssh/README.md

 a group.
 See `def accessible_deploy_keys` in `app/models/user.rb` for more information.

-Deploy keys are added by project.
-It is not possible yet to have default or global deploy keys.
+Deploy keys can be shared between projects, you just need to add them to each project.

 ## Applications